sagebei/cdl/README.md

 [![C++](https://img.shields.io/badge/C++-17-blue.svg?style=flat&logo=c%2B%2B)]()
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./license)

-[Condorcet Domain Library (CDL)](https://arxiv.org/pdf/2309.06306.pdf) is a flexible header-only library writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.
-(CDL) provides a wide range of functionalities pertaining to Condorcet Domains (CD) and forbidden permutation domains, including
+[Condorcet Domain Library (CDL)](https://arxiv.org/pdf/2309.06306.pdf) is a flexible header-only library written in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools written in Python.
+(CDL) provides a wide range of functionalities pertaining to Condorcet Domains (CD) and forbidden permutation, including
-- Ordering k-tuples, and rule initialization and assignment
+- Ordering k-tuples, and rule initialization and assignment;
-- Domain construction and size calculation
+- Domain construction and size calculation;
-- Subset functions
+- Subset functions and domain types verification;
-- Hashing and identifying non-isomorphic domains
+- Hashing, identifying and removing non-isomorphic domains;
-- Native support for general forbidden permutation domains
+- Native support for general forbidden permutation domains;
-- Calculate the size of any subset domains.
-- Support all 6 rules: `1N3`, `3N1`, `2N3`, `2N1`, `1N2` and `3N2`.
+- Support all 6 rules: `1N3`, `3N1`, `2N3`, `2N1`, `1N2` and `3N2`;
-- etc.
+- and much more.

 CDL supports all major operating systems, including Windows, Linux and MacOS.
 Users can install it as a python module using the provided bash scripts.